SkyeVault/Main/Notes/Git/File-Types.md

-# Understanding GitHub File Extensions
+# File Extensions

 ## Introduction
-GitHub supports various file types for **code, documentation, and configurations**.
+Git supports various file types for **code, documentation, and configurations**.
 Each file extension has a specific purpose.
 This guide explains the most common file types used in GitHub repositories.

 ---